Icenium/appbuilder-sublime-package/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.5.1
+Latest version: Telerik AppBuilder 2.6
-Release date: 2014, September 18
+Release date: 2014, October ??

 > Telerik AppBuilder 2.5.1 is a maintenance release.
 For a complete list of the bug fixes available in Telerik AppBuilder 2.5.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-5-1" target="_blank">Telerik AppBuilder 2.5.1 Release Notes</a>.<br/>For a complete list of the features available in the earlier major release Telerik AppBuilder 2.5, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-5" target="_blank">Telerik AppBuilder 2.5 Release Notes</a>.